McDonald's to temporarily close its 850 stores in Russia

 Well-known firms including Netflix and Levi's have already suspended sales or stopped providing services in Russia.

+The closure now likewise carries symbolic weight, and is likely to influence other firms.

+In 1990 I was in the queue when McDonald's opened its 1st restaurant in Moscow: when iron curtains were crumbling & Russia was embracing the West.
+Today McDonald's announced it is temporarily closing its 850 restaurants in Russia.
+Hugely symbolic.— Steve Rosenberg (@BBCSteveR) March 8, 2022

-McDonad's owns a majority of its stores in Russia.
+McDonald's owns a majority of its stores in Russia.
 Combined with Ukraine, the restaurants account for about 9% of the firm's revenue and about 2% of global sales.

+It has also temporarily closed its 108 restaurants in Ukraine, where it continues to pay salaries and has donated $5m to an employee assistance fund.

+McDonald's said its Ronald McDonald House Charities would remain active in Ukraine and Russia.